MBilalQureshi/html-css-project/README.md

     Fix: Removed details element from our food page
 24. User review comments are on the right move them to middle
     Fix: Use margin auto to fix the issue
+25. There is no margin on top and bottom of the user comments section
+    Fix: Added margin on top and bottom of user comments section